 - Who the decision-makers are by title.

-- How each persona steps into the buyer path and what they react to that could make them an instant SQL or an MQL that needs marketing to move them further along their journey.
+- How each persona steps into the buyer path and what they react to that could make them an instant SQL, or an MQL that needs marketing to move them forward.
 Note that I’m not referencing the age-old “funnel” here because prospects haven’t followed a linear pathway for many years.
 Marketing and sales must adapt to how people choose their own pathways.